SAMSON-1116/github-slideshow/README.md

-COLE  a discord moderator/ Community Manager in the WEB3 SPACE
+COLE, a discord moderator/ Community Manager in the WEB3 SPACE

 *About Me*